black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 To fix this, you can pass a callback function to the .sort() method.
 The callback function has two parameters - for yours, use a and b.
 The parameters of a and b represent the number values in the array that will be sorted.

 Leave the function empty for now.

+# Step 44
+The callback to .sort() should return a number.
+That number determines how to sort the elements a and b:

+If the number is negative, sort a before b.
+If the number is positive, sort b before a.
+If the number is zero, do not change the order of a and b.
+Keeping in mind that you want the numbers to be sorted in ascending order (smallest to largest), return a single subtraction calculation using a and b that will correctly sort the numbers with the above logic.